EXPLAINING A DIMINISHED VALUE CLAIM

 A “total loss” is just as bleak as it sounds.
 After a severe crash, a car may not be worth saving.
 Often, insurance companies will simply pay you the value of the car as-is, buying it from you directly.
 In such a case, a total loss appraisal can help you in a diminished value claim.
 You may be able to recoup the lost value along with the insurance buyout.

 If you have concerns about the loss of your car’s worth, contact us for a free consultation.
-You can call today at (918) 347-6456 or fill out an online contact form.
+You can call our firm today at 918-492-7674 or fill out an online contact form.